jkfids/projects-unimelb/README.md

 # unimelb-projects
-Collection of computational projects from studying at the University of Melbourne
+Collection of computational projects developed during my studies at the University of Melbourne.